 In the 1967 Ryder Cup, The U.S. won by the largest victory in Ryder Cup history

-In 1967 Ryder Cup, Captain Ben Hogan and the United States squad made the most of their home field advantage winning by fifteen points in Houston, Texas.
+During the 1967 Ryder Cup, Captain Ben Hogan and the United States squad made the most of their home field advantage winning by fifteen points in Houston, Texas.
 The event was played at the Champions Golf Club in Houston that was founded ten years earlier by Jack Burke Jr. & Jimmy Demaret.
 Interestingly Hogan opted for all of his players to use the smaller European size ball before the event.
 This was in stark contrast to Team Europe’s first pairing of George Will & Brian Huggett who used the larger American style ball.

 The Americans led 5.5 to 2.5 after Day 1; swept 7.5 of 8 available points on Day 2 to increase the lead to 13-3; then easily won the singles session, too.
 Arnold Palmer and Al Geiberger both went 5-0-0 leading the United States Team.
 Peter Aliss struggled and went 1-4-0 for The European side.
 The United States side was so dominant it even managed to live up to captain Ben Hogan’s introductory comment.
 At the team dinner, and following a long introduction of the Great Britain team by captain Dai Rees, Hogan simply gave his players’ names and then stated that they were “… the finest golfers in the world.”